colinhoglund/piprepo/README.md

 ### Build and sychronize to a destination repo

-The `piprepo sync` command builds in the local source directory and syncs packages and index to the specified destination.
+The `piprepo sync` command builds in the local source directory and syncs packages and index files to the specified destination.

 Download some source tarballs or wheels: